zorbyte/TrackWeave/README.md

 To create a RDT graph, a root node must be configured with the following tags:

 ```
 # An easy way to indicate that this is the root.
-Useful for ArQL
+Useful for ArQL.
 RDT-Type: "Root"
 RDT-Version?: [Currently, 0.0.2]